 House Brands Product.
-Our house brands suppliers offer products which are generally less expensive and we believe provide better value for our consumers.
-As a result, our mix shift towards house brands product has continued to increase on a year-over-year basis.
+Our house brands suppliers offer products which are generally of the same quality as a branded product while being less expensive and we believe provide better value for our consumers.
 We stock-and-ship our house brands products in our distribution centers.
-We currently have over 70,000 house brands SKUs in our product selection
+We currently have over 76,000 house brands SKUs in our product selection.

 Branded Product.
 Serving as a stocking distributor for many branded products, we have developed and implemented application programming interfaces with the majority of our branded, drop ship suppliers that allow us to electronically transmit orders, check inventory availability, and receive the shipment tracking information which is easily passed on to our customers.
 In addition, we are a significant customer for many of our drop-ship vendors and have long standing relationships and contracts with many of these suppliers.
-For the fiscal year ended December 31, 2022, three of our drop-ship vendors accounted for approximately 9% of our total product purchases.
-We currently have over 843,000 branded SKUs in our product selection.
+For the fiscal year ended December 30, 2023, three of our drop-ship vendors accounted for approximately 11% of our total product purchases.
+We currently have over 971,000 branded SKUs in our product selection.